 As part of the criminal injury claims process, you will need to supply evidence of what happened and how you were injured.
 This will mainly come from your police report and from medical records.
 You will also need to have your injuries assessed independently.
 Your solicitor will arrange a local appointment for this to happen.

-To be eligible to claim compensation through the CICA scheme, a crime which you had no part in must have left you with an injury.
+To be eligible to claim compensation through the CICA scheme, a crime in which you had no part must have left you with an injury.
 The types of crimes that you could claim compensation for include: